sunfounder/picar-x/docs/source/ezblock_move.rst

 First we need to know how to make PiCar move.
 Here, we let it perform the five actions of "forward", "backward", "turn left", "turn right", and "stop" in order.

+Before that, you can learn the basic usage of ezblock from here.

+* `Quick User Guide for Ezblock 3 <https://docs.sunfounder.com/projects/ezblock3/en/latest/quick_user_guide_for_ezblock3.html>`_

+* `How to Create a New Project? <https://docs.sunfounder.com/projects/ezblock3/en/latest/create_new.html>`_

 **TIPS**